 It may be an issue of simply too much code.
 This is essentially a browser memory problem.
 It’s too much for the DOM to handle, and sometimes too taxing on the network.
 The exact limit before performance suffers will vary from browser to browser and system to system.

-We disable save on Pens with over 1 MB of raw code in the editors.
+We disable save on Pens with over 1 million characters total or 1 MB of code.
 We’ll put up a warning dialog to tell you what’s going on in that case.

 If you have a whole lot of code to work with, consider moving from the Pen editor to the Project editor instead!
 Projects is a multi-file editor that lets you work on a much larger scale.